ProjectProvenance/proof-points/README.md

 This section covers how to use the NPM package to issue, revoke and validate Proof Points.

-All Proof Point functionality is accessed through an instance of the `Provenance` object.
-To construct a `Provenance` object you will need a `web3` instance and the address of a `ProofPointRegistryStorage1` contract.
-The production instance of the `ProofPointRegistryStorage1` contract is deployed on kovan and its address is published at [Provenance Public Ethereum Addresses](https://open.provenance.org/developers#provenance-public-ethereum-addresses).
+All Proof Point functionality is accessed through an instance of the `ProofPointRegistry` object.
+To construct a `ProofPointRegistry` object you will need a `web3` instance and the address of a `ProofPointRegistryStorage1` contract.
+The production instance of the `ProofPointRegistryStorage1` contract is deployed on kovan and its address is published at https://open.provenance.org/developers .
 If you want to `issue` a Proof Point you will also need a funded Ethereum account.

 > If you want to deploy your own instance of the Proof Point registry contracts you can use `truffle migrate`.
-For more information see the [Truffle documentation](https://www.trufflesuite.com/docs)
+For more information see the [Truffle documentation](https://www.trufflesuite.com/docs), alternatively you can use the static `ProofPointRegistry.deploy(...)` method.

 Install the NPM package